Wednesday, July 15, 2009

 So I told her she was a very special 6-year-old, and everything would be OK.

-Then I think that closed that conversation.
-For now, anyway. photo taken by bluelily
+Then that closed that conversation.
+For now, anyway.

-My letter to Claire, Jane, Ollie, and Nic:
+My letter to Claire, Jane, Ollie, and Nicholas:

 All and all, things went well.

-I do have some tough decisions to make and I strongly believe that
+I do have some tough decisions to make, and I firmly believe that

-ultimately we need to feel Heavenly Father's love and comfort that I know
+ultimately we need to feel Heavenly Father's love and comfort.

-Mr. Nielson always reminds me that he is active in my life
+Mr. Nielson always reminds me that the Lord is active in my life

 I know, and when all is said and done,

-I have enormous support from family, friends, communities (Mesa and Provo!)
+I have enormous support from family, friends, and communities (Mesa and Provo!)

 Bookmark and Share